 SQL

 - Consumes more RAM.
-Exceeding RAM limit of your computer / virtual machine means frequently swapping to / from disk storage, which is slow and computationally expensive.
+Exceeding RAM limit of your machine means frequently swapping to / from disk storage, which is slow and computationally expensive.

 - Slows write / delete times.
 Each index needs to be updated along with its associated columns to stay synced.